 See what it's like to see Venice by Private Water Taxi, it was our favourite tour we've ever taken.

 Budapest is probably the most beautiful city in Europe that's on the water.

 Walking over the chain bridge to witness the beauty of Buda and Pest looking back at one another across the Danube is pure perfection.

 When the lights come on in Budapest, make your way down to the river and take in the splendor of the two cities.

 Florence is truly a city of art.
 With every turn you make you will run into sculptures or intricate etching in the architecture.

-It's a city that you can walk slowly through and enjoy each and every building you lay eyes upon.
+It's a city that you can walk slowly through its cobbled streets while enjoying each and every building you lay eyes upon.

 Bern, Switzerland is a UNESCO World Heritage Site and the political center of Switzerland.